rpede/tutorial-fullstack-ci/README.md

 ## Closing thoughts

-The workflow you've built here isn't meant to be a one-size fits all for testing, since the nuances of testing strategies will differ between organizations and projects.
+The workflow you've built here isn't meant to be a one-size fits all for testing.
+Testing strategies will differ between organizations and projects.

 In broad terms, a solid testing strategy will look like this:

 ![Pyramid of unit, integration and E2E tests](./docs/testing-pyramid.drawio.svg)

+_A bit of manual testing, decent amount of e2e and a lot of integration+unit testing._

-Also, as seen in the [React CI Tutorial](https://github.com/rpede/tutorial-react-ci), it would be really nice to make test-reports available on pull-requests.
+Also - as seen in the [React CI Tutorial](https://github.com/rpede/tutorial-react-ci) - it would be really nice to make test-reports available on pull-requests.
 Reports have been omitted in this tutorial.
 For a real world project you would also want to generate and present